 In determining the number of shares that should be subject to the January 2016 options, the Compensation Committee considered the Named Executive Officers' individual performance, overall contribution, the number of unvested restricted stock units or stock options currently held by the executive, the total number of shares available for grant under our Amended and Restated 2014 Equity Incentive Plan, or 2014 plan, and the levels of equity compensation provided by our peer companies to executives in similar positions.
 The Compensation Committee determined that the foregoing grant levels would be sufficiently large enough to approximate the 50th percentile of the equity compensation levels provided by our peers, while also conserving the number of shares available for future issuance under our 2014 Plan.
-Dr. Wilson was granted an option to purchase 125,000 shares, Dr. Gualberto was granted an option to purchase 75,000 shares, and Ms. North was granted an option to purchase 80,000 shares.
+Dr. Wilson was granted an option to purchase 125,000 shares, Dr. Gualberto was granted an option to purchase 80,000 shares.